Chayote with Pork

-I remember when I first ate chayote (at a vegetable rice/菜饭 stall), I mistaken it for cucumber and I wonder at how the cooks manage to stir fry it until so crunchy and sweet.
+I remember when I first ate chayote (at a vegetable rice/菜饭 stall), I mistaken it for cucumber and I wonder how it retains the crunch after str-frying.
 It was only after a while that I found out that I had eaten chayote and not cucumber (though they are in related food family).

 Chayote is also called Buddha palm or closed palm melon in Chinese due to the fact that the side view (shown above) resembles a closed (clenched) palm.
 You should have seen it around the supermarkets even if you are not familiar with it.
 The taste is light, refreshing and sweet, so it made me feel healthy eating it.
 My mum said they are good for Chinese soups too.